aosabook/500lines/ci/chapter.rst

             self.request.sendall("OK")
 ````

-'dispatch' is used by the repository observer to dispatch a test runner against a commit.
+`dispatch` is used by the repository observer to dispatch a test runner against a commit.
 The format of this command is dispatch:<commit ID>.
 The dispatcher parses out the commit ID from this message and sends it to the test runner.

 ````python
         elif command == "dispatch":